emmanueliheme/Portfolio/README.md

 I'm skilled in analyzing and visualizing data using tools like **SQL**, **Excel**, **Power BI**, and **Python (Pandas/NumPy)**.
 My projects focus on transforming raw datasets into actionable insights for business impact.

 Currently exploring data science and machine learning to deepen my expertise and expand into predictive analytics.

+## About this site

+This site works as a gallery of my data projects as well as my own thoughts on data analysis.
+You will find:

+My Weekly Tableau Visualizations at the data viz category Bi-monthly Reading Notes at the reading notes category Blogs on my own thoughts and experience in the data science fields at the blog tag

 ---